Lost-Outpost/Telsera/HELP.md

 5. Exit the game
 6. Rerun the Wabbajack installer

+## Can I add or remove X, Y, Z mod after I install?

+That's up to you, but typically anything outside of enabling/disabling any of the Optional Mods falls under **Wabbajack Rule 11: you will void any help or support given if you run into issues.**

 ## Can I play the vanilla opening intro scene in this pack?

 Yes!
 Telsera uses <a href="https://www.nexusmods.com/skyrimspecialedition/mods/63953">Optional Quick Start</a> as it's alternative start mod.
 You have the choice between going through the vanilla intro, or skipping it entirely by starting off near the cave's exit area.
 You will receive a prompt on if you'd like to escape with Hadvar or Ralof.
 JUST BEWARE the vanilla intro may be buggy!
 In my testing it worked fine, but this is Skyrim after all!